Updated: May 23

 As with all pest management control, ALWAYS refer to the manufacturers' doses and application requirements.
 In many cases, failure to adhere to the labels' doses and application instructions is a violation of Federal and State laws.
 If you have any questions always contact the manufacturer for instructions.

 Preventing Mosquitos From Breeding

 The best thing you can do is to eliminate areas where mosquitos breed, like standing water.
 It doesn't take much water for there to be an excellent breeding ground for hundreds if not thousands of mosquito larva.
 It only takes 8 days for an egg to emerge into an adult mosquito from water to flight.
-So making sure there is no standing water for 5-8 days will play an important role in reducing local mosquito population.
+So making sure there is no standing water for 5-8 days will play an important role in reducing the local mosquito population.
 Common places that mosquitos hatch from around the house:

-Pools or Ponds around the house- Note treated pools are not an environment mosquitos can survive
+Pools or Ponds around the house- Note that treated pools are not an environment mosquitos can survive

 Dirty or improperly sloped gutters